 SDG CoLab is taking the lead in encouraging those in power to engage in participatory manner with young people for sustainable change.
 We are leading a series of commentaries in The Lancet on the urgency for transforming youth engagement for sustainable systems change.

-Secondary cities comprise 40% of our urban population and are the world’s fastest-growing urban areas.
-These cities have become agents of change as they often seek to implement radical and innovative policies for social, economic, and infrastructural demands that come with rapid growth.
+Intermediary cities comprise 40% of our urban population and are the world’s fastest-growing urban areas.
+While cities occupy less than 2% of the world land area, they contribute 60% to the global economy, and also 2/3 of greenhouse gas emissions.
+These cities have become agents of change as they often seek to implement radical and innovative policies for social, economic, and infrastructural demands that come with rapid growth and a need for a shift towards wellbeing economy.
 Young people living in these cities initiate important conversations on crucial issues, mobilize change and hold their governments accountable.
-Youth-centered cities hold great potential for innovation and our shared prosperity.
+Youth-centered cities hold great potential for innovation towards regenerative future.

-We are engaging with Fondation Botnar in co-creating youth-centered cities through a Learning Hub initiative for improved wellbeing and systems change.
-By catalyzing collective multi-stakeholder actions we builds trust to address needs and opportunities towards the creation of city commons.
+We are working with Fondation Botnar in co-creating youth-centered cities through OurCity global initiative for youth wellbeing and systems transformation.
+By catalyzing collective multi-stakeholder actions with care, we build trust to address needs and opportunities towards the creation of city commons.

 Art drives social change.
 It helps us reimagine solutions, connect with each other, and builds trust.
 Art and culture are essential for achieving the Sustainable Development Goals, yet they have not been highlighted or included in any substantial way.
 We believe that Art has the unique ability to create sustainable change as it creates a space for open dialogue and builds a connected global community.